10 Best 3D Slicer Software 2023 (6 Are Free!)

 - 3D printer software price: $149

-Undoubtedly up there for most expansive and technical 3D slicer tool, Simplify3D is said to be compatible with more 3D printers than any other 3D printer software.
-The slicing tool is used in education, as well as by both novice and experienced makers and in businesses for rapid prototyping and iterating.
+Undoubtedly up there as the most expansive and technical option, Simplify3D is said to be compatible with more 3D printers than any other 3D printer software.
+The slicing tool is used in education, as well as by both novice and experienced makers and by businesses for rapid prototyping and iterating.

 Simplify3D features very precise and advanced settings for extruders, infill 3D printing settings, extruder temperatures, cooling and fans, rafts and brims, retraction, and especially supports.
 If you have already spent several hundred dollars on a 3D printer, it may be worth considering a paid 3D slicer as an investment in fulfilling your 3D printing potential with the most advanced 3D printer slicer on the market.

-It also excels in pre-print simulations so show potential weak points that could cause the print to fail, which is said to be more advanced than Cura’s.
-This feature can potential save hundreds of dollars in wasted filament from failed prints, using Simplify3D’s advanced tools to pinpoint and fix errors.
+It also excels in pre-print simulations and shows potential weak points that could cause the print to fail.
+This feature can potentially save hundreds of dollars in wasted filament from failed prints, using Simplify3D’s advanced tools to pinpoint and fix errors.

 - 3D printer software price: Free!